UJIAN NASIONAL

 E. They took part in the competition well.

-40. Which of the following statements is TRUE according to the text?
+statements is TRUE according to the text?

 A. Hanafi was the winner.